i-am-unknown-81514525/live-coding-siege/README.md

 Oh god it is complex
 First made a bot
 Next, enable socket mode, the bot, slach command, interactive, enough OAuth that allow it to chat and listen to user huddle status change (I don't remember everything...
-Gl ig?)
+Gl ig?
+Check the manifest instead in `manifest.json`)
 Put these in `.env`, how to get them?
-Somewhere in the dashboard I already forgot :)
+Somewhere in the dashboard I already forgot :>

 ```env
 SLACK_CLIENT_SECRET=